We've updated the meetings and events workflow! You can watch the video above, or read step-by-step instructions below:

 1. Add your Public Description, e.g. the purpose of the meeting or a summary of the event.

 Tip: Use the content editor that pops up when you click inside the description box to customize this free-format content and create an eye-catching invitation using different fonts, colors and layouts.
-You can even upload images.
-You can do this in the same way that you add content to a project.
 This will appear at the top of your meeting.

 2. These two toggles allow your meeting to be displayed on the live project page, and/or on your organizational hub (if enabled.)
 If you do not want the meeting to be displayed in either of these places, just leave the toggles off (indicated in white) to keep them hidden from public view.
 You can opt to add the meeting to a specific location on your project page, such as a secondary step, or in a sidebar.
 If toggled on, you can click the black arrow button to quickly navigate to your hub to see your meeting displayed.

 3. These options are how the public can contact your organization and will be displayed publicly if selected.
 You have the option to display the phone number associated with your meeting, the specific project email, text code (if enabled,) and you have the option to include the meeting as a project milestone (used in project timelines.)

 5. If your organization has text messaging enabled, this is the auto-generated shortcode that participants will text in to participate.
 The number they will text the shortcode to is listed below, and is also listed at the top of the opening screen content for participants.

-👉Note: Text messaging (SMS) must be enabled for your meeting to allow text participation.
+👉 Note: Text messaging (SMS) must be enabled for your project to allow text participation.
 Head to the Text tab to enable this feature.

 Once Accept meeting questions and comments is enabled, a comment box will appear next to the meeting during the specified time frame.